16 Dec Tips on Avoiding Holiday Headache

 Holidays are a time for family, friends, and happy memories.
 But those joyful moments can be associated with stress – from marathon shopping, preparing for celebrations, and traveling.
-Stress and other stimuli may trigger or increase your headaches.
+Stress and other stimuli may trigger or increase your headache attacks.

-The National Headache Foundation recommends the following to avoid those holiday headaches:
+The National Headache Foundation recommends the following to holiday headache:

 - Maintain your regular meal schedule.
 Too often, we skip or miss meals as we travel from mall to mall, or are cooking/cleaning in preparation for a big celebration.
 If you can’t stop for a regular meal, how about packing nutritious snacks?

 - Moderation is the key to avoid those “hangover” headaches.
 If you opt for that festive cocktail, sip your drink slowly.
 Mixed drinks containing fruit or vegetable choices (think Bloody Mary) may have less negative effects than straight alcohol.
 For people living with migraine disease, red wine is a well-known culprit so a glass of white wine is preferable.
 And if you do experience an “I was over-served headache,” consider drinking black coffee with honey, instead of sugar, to relieve your pains on the morning-after.
 Honey contains fructose which burns off alcohol at a faster rate.

 - Watch that diet!!!
 Offerings at those holiday parties may look delicious but may contain foods that trigger headache attacks such as ripened cheese, chocolate, and processed meats.
 Some sensitive individuals should avoid food items containing MSG or low-cal beverages with aspartame.
 Monitor your caffeine intake and avoid or limit colas, coffee, and tea.
 The cold weather may encourage stopping for hot cocoa but think twice before ordering.